-There is limited use of proton beam in North America; however the number of centers has dramatically increased in the last several years.
-Protons are atoms that carry a positive charge.
+There is limited use of proton beam in North America; however, the number of centers has dramatically increased in the last several years.
+15 Protons are atoms that carry a positive charge.
 Compared to the use of photons (x-rays), the energy from protons conforms to the tumor better and causes less damage to the surrounding tissue.
 This allows a greater dose of radiation to be used due to minimizing the effects to normal tissue.
+30

 The National Comprehensive Cancer Network (NCCN) states that SBRT/extremely hypofractionated image-guided intensity-modulated radiation therapy (IMRT) regimens (6.5 Gy per fraction or greater) can be considered as an alternative to conventionally fractionated regimens in the treatment of prostate cancer at clinics with appropriate technology, physics, and clinical expertise.
-Longer follow-up and prospective multi-institutional data are required to evaluate longer-term results, especially because late toxicity theoretically could be worse in hypofractionated regimens compared to conventional fractionation (1.8 Gy-2.0 Gy).
+Longer follow-up and prospective multi-institutional data are required to evaluate longer-term results, especially because late toxicity theoretically could be worse in hypofractionated regimens compared to conventional fractionation (1.8 Gy to2.0 Gy).
+11 Results from a study comparing the efficacy of SBRT plus androgen deprivation therapy (ADT) to fractionated radiotherapy plus ADT in higher risk prostate cancer support recent NCCN guideline updates, which include SBRT as a non-preferred option for higher risk biological males.
+Findings demonstrated no difference in survival between SBRT + ADT and standard of care external beam radiation therapy + ADT for high risk prostate cancer.40

-The World Health Organization notes the following information regarding Grade I meningiomas: stereotactic or image guided therapy is recommended when using tight margins or when close to critical structures.
+The World Health Organization notes the following information regarding Grade I meningiomas: stereotactic or image guided therapy is recommended when using tight margins or when close to critical structures.21

-A revision to the metastatic spine guideline notes that in selected cases or recurrences after previous radiation, SBRT is appropriate.
+A revision to the metastatic spine guideline notes that in selected cases or recurrences after previous radiation, SBRT is appropriate.21

-Definitive radiation therapy, particularly SBRT, is recommended for individuals with early stage non-small cell lung cancer (i.e., stage I-II, NO) who are medically inoperable or those who refuse surgery.
+Definitive radiation therapy, particularly SBRT, is recommended for individuals with early stage non-small cell lung cancer (i.e., stage I through II, NO) who are medically inoperable or those who refuse surgery.22

-SBRT for the treatment of pancreatic adenocarcinoma should be delivered at an experienced high-volume center with technology that allows for image-guided radiation therapy or in a clinical trial.
-Most recent guidelines from NCCN on the principles of radiation therapy note that data are limited to support radiation therapy recommendations for locally advanced disease.
+SBRT for the treatment of pancreatic adenocarcinoma should be delivered at an experienced high-volume center with technology that allows for image-guided radiation therapy or in a clinical trial .23 Most recent guidelines from NCCN on the principles of radiation therapy note that data are limited to support radiation therapy recommendations for locally advanced disease.
 The guidelines include SBRT as an "option" in select patients with pancreatic adenocarcinoma with good performance status and locally advanced disease without systemic metastasis.
-Chemo radiation or SBRT may be also be an option in select patients who are not candidates for combination therapy, an option in disease progression when SBRT had not been previously given, and as an option for isolated local recurrence.
-SBRT should be avoided if direct invasion of the bowel or stomach is observed on imaging and/or endoscopy.
+Chemo radiation or SBRT may also be an option in select patients who are not candidates for combination therapy, an option in disease progression when SBRT had not been previously given, and as an option for isolated local recurrence.
+SBRT should be avoided if direct invasion of the bowel or stomach is observed on imaging and/or endoscopy.23

 SBRT can be considered in patients with hepatocellular carcinoma, as an alternative to ablation/embolization techniques or when these therapies have failed or are contraindicated.
-SBRT (1-5 fractions) is often used for patients with 1-3 tumors.
+SBRT (1 to5 fractions) is often used for patients with 1 to 3 tumors.
 SBRT could be considered for larger lesions or more extensive disease, if there is sufficient uninvolved liver and liver radiation tolerance can be respected.
-There should be no extrahepatic disease or it should be minimal and addressed in a comprehensive management plan.
-(Category 2B recommendation)
+There should be no extrahepatic disease, or it should be minimal and addressed in a comprehensive management plan.
+(Category 2B recommendation)24

 There is currently insufficient evidence to recommend SBRT for treatment of head and neck cancers, however, it might be beneficial for palliation or for older adults.
 When using SBRT techniques in reirradiation, selection of patients who do not have circumferential carotid involvement is advised.
-The best outcomes are seen in patients with smaller tumors and no skin involvement.
+The best outcomes are seen in patients with smaller tumors and no skin involvement.32